sash11/ASRock-X299E-ITX-i9-10900X/README.md

 ## Installation instructions
 - Copy both EFI and NVRAM folders onto the bootable USB stick and later onto the HDD once system is up and running.
 - Adjust your config according to your GPU.
 I am using a "natively" supported GPU with no WEG kext.
+- Generate your own SMBIOS obviously.
+The one in the config now is just a sample for installation purposes only.
+Do not use it in your system.